mdiep/composition-talk/The Composition and Decomposition of Software.md

 # is different than
 # **_interpreting_** it

+^ From a user perspective, you're doing one thing—but these are very different tasks.

+^ Receiving touches is very different from creating a shape from a series of points and velocities.

 ---

 # **_Parsing_** a network response
 # is different than
 # **_presenting_** it

+^ What does the structure of a JSON document have to do with synchronization or presenting an error?

 ---